 Ron started his own Polka Band In 1973, and played his first job at the newly purchased Pla Mor Ballroom In Lincoln, NE.
 This band played numerous Eastern Nebraska engagements as well as in Iowa, Minnesota, and Missouri.
 They also played the annual Polka Festival at Pla Mor Ballroom for 31 consecutive years, and festivals in Gibbon, MN, Durant, IA, Norfolk, NE and Sokol Auditorium In Omaha, NE.
 Only one recording of the band was made titled “Ron Nadhemy plays – ‘Under One Roof’ Polka” which became a hit.
 Ron also composed numerous Polka and Waltz selections such as; Why Polka, Echo Polka, Last Sun Polka, Herby’s Laendler (which was recorded on Decca Records by Elmer Scheid), Denny’s waltz, Bert and Lou Polka and the Paulsen’s Dutchmen Polka.

 Ron was working with Big Bands and during this time and in 1996, he decided to form a nine member Modem Big Band.
-This decision was because Polka music was in a decline due to the aging crowds and the young people weren’t supporting Polka Musk.
+This decision was because Polka music was in a decline due to the aging crowds and the young people weren’t supporting Polka Music.
 Some people told him that he wouldn’t succeed; however, he said he would by playing good dance music for the aging crowd because they wanted to hear and dance to old favorite tunes.
-The band became very successful and lasted 18 Yrs before he retired the Modern Band In June, 2012 and retired the Polka Band In September, 2012.
+The band became very successful and lasted 18 years before he retired the Modern Band In June, 2012 and retired the Polka Band In September, 2012.

 Over the years, Ron has donated his music talents for Nursing Homes, Cancer Telethon, dances and other benefits for non-profit organizations.
 Ron’s family includes; Son Dennis who resides in Sparta, Wisconsin and is the drummer for Gary Brueggen and the Ridgeland Dutchmen.
 A Daughter Donna Heyden who resides in Omaha, Nebraska and four Grandchildren, Justin, Twins, Harry and Heidi, and Max.